Divergence Minimization Preference Optimization for Diffusion Model Alignment: Method

-We made a mild assumption that the interval \( (h_1(\alpha), h_2(\alpha)) \) guaranteeing the convexity of the function is both wide enough for alignment.
-A more detailed theoretical derivation of this interval as a function of \( \alpha \) is provided in \Cref{app:sec:proof}.
-Under this assumption we can use the jensen inequality to move the expectation of $\rvx$ in \Cref{sec::method:rkl_diffusion} outside:
+This analysis relies on the mild assumption that $(h_1(\alpha), h_2(\alpha))$ is sufficiently wide for alignment.
+A detailed derivation of this interval as a function of $\alpha$ is provided in \Cref{app:sec:proof}.
+Under this assumption we can use the Jensen inequality to move the expectation of $\rvx$ in \Cref{sec::method:rkl_diffusion} outside:

 where $u_t(\theta) = \beta T \left(\log \frac{p_\theta\left( \rvx_{t-1}^w | \rvx_t^w \right)} {p_{\mathrm{ref}}\left( \rvx_{t-1}^w | \rvx_t^w \right)} \; - \; \log \frac{p_\theta\left( \rvx_{t-1}^l | \rvx_t^l \right)} {p_{\mathrm{ref}}\left( \rvx_{t-1}^l | \rvx_t^l \right)}\right).$ In order to avoid intractable true posterior and enable efficient training, we approximate the reverse process \( p_\theta(\rvx_{t-1}, \rvx_t | \rvx_0) \) using the forward distribution \( q(\rvx_{1:T} | \rvx_0) \), which leads to the final loss: